-This a known market risk when trading large positions of any stock – if the stock doesn’t have enough sellers (when you want to buy), the price ends up increasing and the cost increases due to this lack of supply/sellers.
+This a known market risk when trading large positions of any stock.
+If the stock doesn’t have enough sellers, the price and cost end up increasing due to the lack of sellers.

-But unlike stocks, liquidity in ETFs can easily be created by special market-makers called Authorised Participants (APs), who are pre-appointed by AMCs to provide ETF liquidity on exchanges.
+But unlike stocks, liquidity in ETFs can easily be created by special market-makers called Authorised Participants (APs).
+They are pre-appointed by AMCs to provide ETF liquidity on exchanges.
 In theory, this makes an ETF practically as liquid as the underlying stocks it invests in.
 Let’s understand how.

 How is ETF Liquidity created?